emilytag/word_index/README.md

 # word_index
-a simple API for fetching counts and line numbers for a given word in a text
+A simple API for fetching counts and line numbers for a given word in a text.
+I used this as a simple first project while learning Django.

 # about this app
 word_index is a simple web app developed in django. the app and scripts require [spacy](https://spacy.io/).